 SECURITY ALERT (September 2011): Do NOT put phones on static IP addresses directly on the Internet.
 If there is no other option, you must at least disable port 80 (WWW) inbound to any phone device.
 If this precaution is not taken, OnSIP is not liable for any charges you may incur due to access to the phones.

-As always, you are free to purchase your phones elsewhere if you wish, and our service is compatible with more phones than those offered in the store (we do not recommend purchasing phones secondhand as they may be locked down by other providers and difficult or impossible to unlock).
+As always, you are free to purchase your phones elsewhere if you wish, and our service is compatible with many phones.
+(We do not recommend purchasing phones secondhand as they may be locked down by other providers and difficult or impossible to unlock.)
 If you have any questions regarding compatibility, we encourage you to call our Customer Success team prior to purchasing.

 We recommend the OnSIP app, our on-the-go business phone, and complete desk phone replacement.
 The app is available on the web at app.onsip.com (no plugins or downloads required).
 You can also download the desktop version for Mac and for Windows operating systems, as well as the mobile app for iOS and for Android in their respective app stores.